jbranchaud/ocelot/specification.md

     Adding some great functionality that should increase performance.
     ...

-    ---
-    # Commit Header
-    ## src/zoo/cats/Ocelot.java
-    Adding some great functionality that should increase performance.
-    ...

 Duplicate annotations essentially indicate a separate annotation for the same file.